A sustainability condition for stochastic forest model: Decline of forest

-If \eqref{Hypothesis1} takes place, then there exists a small $\epsilon>0$ such that the quadratic equation $F(u,v)=0$ in $u$ has a non-positive discriminant for all $v\geq 0.$ This implies \eqref{E12}.
-Similarly, if \eqref{Hypothesis2} takes place, then there exists $\epsilon>0$ such that the equation $F(u,v)=0$ has non-positive two solutions for all $v\geq 0$.
+It is then easily seen that there exists a small $\epsilon>0$ such that the quadratic equation $F(u,v)=0$ in $u$ has a non-positive discriminant for all $v\geq 0.$ This implies \eqref{E12}.
+In the meantime, if \eqref{Hypothesis2} takes place, choose $\kappa=\lambda$ in \eqref{Hypothesis2}.
+Similarly, it is seen that there exists $\epsilon>0$ such that the equation $F(u,v)=0$ has non-positive two solutions for all $v\geq 0$.
 This also derives \eqref{E12}.